yahya-hai/yaz_mlp/README.md

-# dumbass_neural_net
+# dummy_mlp
-Toy neural net for dumbasses (LIKE ME!!11!) implemented in python.
-With a fully jank feedforward and backpropagation implementation.
-Have fun!

-Anyway, I got annoyed that people seem to talk about neural networks as if they're these magic problem solvers that are beyond human understanding.
-It's fine if you don't get what they are, but they're not magic.
-It's some relatively simple math, and a single algorithm that happens to be a pain to understand well enough to write out by hand and implement in code, but it's well within a person's abilities to comprehend.
-Realistically, this is an okay way of implementing it in an easy to understand, object-oriented way.
-Ta-ta!
+(Somewhat inspired from PyTorch, but I never really used it before starting this project HAHA) Fun MLP in pandas (for data stuff) and numpy(for everything else lol).
+Still updating here and there, but idk if/when I'll push those on.
+It's not too hard to add activations, anyway.

+I got annoyed because when I was learning backpropagation and stochastic gradient descent and stuff, honestly, so many sources online are absolute garbage.
+Either too hand-wavy or didn't show what all of this is in linear algebra terms, but instead would use each individual number in each vector.
+Crazy work.

-Yahya Note Afterward:
+Yaz Note Afterward:
-  Holy shit, this was a fucking nightmare and a half to debug, it took me like three fucking tries.
+  Jesus christ this was a nightmare and a half to debug.
+Third time's the charm!
-  Anyway, it's still pretty jank and fucky, but it (pretty correctly) follows the principles of a feedforward neural network.
-Look, I even made it pretty with graphs, so it has to be accurate!
-Right?
-  Three time's the charm!